cccrc/Cloudflare-Public-Dynamic-IP-Update/README.md

 - **Update-Target**<br>
 Meaning list of domain address that you want to update linking ip address via this script.
 List must be separated by single comma(,).
 Substitute **[List_Of_Domain_Address_You_Want_To_Update]** with your list.<br>
 *e.g. "google.com,www.google.com"*

-## Tested Environment
-If you used this code in other OS and confirm that it works successfully (in all situation), please make an issue with brief test result.<br/>
-As soon as I check the issue, I will update the list.

-#### Test Condition
-- Current IP is same as record's IP, must see the proper message indicating the identity
-- Current IP is not same as record's IP, record's IP must be updated and see the proper message indicating the record has been updated
-- Has no connection, and see the error message

-#### Tested OS List
-- Ubuntu 18.04.2 LTS
-- CentOS Linux release 7.6.1810

-## Contact
-If you have any question or want to report an error (or any other suggestion), simply make an issue with description.

-If you want DNS record IP update shell script for multiple DNS zones, I may work for that.
-Just simple post an issue on this github repository.